Skip to main content

 3. Confirm

-After promotion, the note is visible to everyone working on that cluster.
+After promotion, the note is visible to everyone working on that cluster, and (because it is now Cluster Memory) it will also be loaded into investigations on that cluster.
 Your personal copy stays as-is.
-See Promotion for details on the full promotion chain.

 How the AI Uses My Memory